 Easter is a Christian holiday that celebrates the death of Christ on Good Friday and Christ’s resurrection on Easter Sunday.
 It is one of the most important holidays in Christianity.

-We can all practise compassion for others through offers of support, acts of generosity, and sponsorship of deprived children.
-Also, by wildlife conservation and animal rescue efforts.
+We can all practise compassion for others through offers of support, acts of generosity, and sponsorship of deprived children by wildlife conservation and animal rescue efforts.

-It is also essential to forgive yourself for your inadequacies and those who hurt you.
+Forgiving yourself for your inadequacies and those who hurt you is also essential.

 What does the Easter season mean for you, and which of the two concepts would you adopt?